 - Local Public Condemnors

 Once a complaint has been filed by either a local or private condemnor, the landowner has the right to apply to the court for all or part of the land deposit made by the condemnor.
-In local private actions, you are not required to “answer” or respond to the complaint, but in local public condemnation actions you must respond to the complaint within 120 days.
+In local private actions, the landowner is not required to “answer” or respond to the complaint.
+But in local public condemnation actions, the landowner must respond to the complaint within 120 days.

 If You’re Facing Land Condemnation, Our Attorneys Are Here to Help